simsapa/simsapa-dictionary/README.md

 I hope it is useful for:

-- looking Pali words more easily on different devices
+- looking up Pali words more easily on different devices
 - with fulltext search (looking for English words in Pali)
 - in an offline context